mgnassim/NAO-Bingorobot/Readme.md

 First of all what is needed to play the bingo game, cards are needed.
 You are able to generate these cards from the website from a pdf file for a set amount of players.
 If you do not know how to generate these cards i recommend reading the MQTT section again and the comments left in the Java class making these cards.
-You are not able to play the Bingo with the robot unless you have these cards because they contain a very special QR-Code in which contains the numbers of the players' personal card.
+You are not able to play the Bingo with the robot unless you have these cards because they contain a very special QR-Code in which contains the numbers of the players personal card.
 These are needed later on to verify your win or loss.

 When finally having these special cards, you are able to start the game remotely from the website.
 Again, read the MQTT section if you do not know how to start the game.

 When having started the game with the button on the homepage, the robot shall ask you for confirmation to start the game.
-To activate the game you just need to say the keyword: 'START!'.
+To activate the game you just need to say the keyword: START!.
 We recommend when saying keywords like BINGO! or START! that you should be near enough to the robot since the speechrecognition of the robot is not perfect.

 If the robot confirms that you said START! it assumes all the players are ready and the game is being started.
 The robot will start to call out numbers from 1 to 75 (Like a traditional bingo game).
 Once a number on your card is called out, you can cross it off with a pencil.
-When all your numbers are crossed off, shout "Bingo!" very hard and the robot should acknowledge you said the keyword.
+When all your numbers are crossed off, shout Bingo! very hard and the robot should acknowledge you said the keyword.
 If the robot did acknowledge it, the robot will ask you to show the QR-Code on your card you generated to the robot.
 Be informed that the camera of the robot is not with its eyes!
 It is located right in the middle of its forehead.
 To learn more about the positions of the microphones and camera of the robot I recommend reading the documentation on the official Softbank Robotics website with the following link:
     https://developer.softbankrobotics.com/nao6/nao-documentation/nao-developer-guide/technical-overview

 The robot compares the values given in the QR-code and the values of the numbers the robot said out loud during the game.